Saifr72000/airsense-platform/README.md

 - Check sensor_id matches the room configuration
 - Verify Node-RED is sending data to the correct endpoint
 - Check API logs for errors
+- For WebSocket: Ensure Node-RED WebSocket server is running at `ws://localhost:1880/ws/sensors`
+- Check browser console for WebSocket connection errors

 **Authentication issues:**